Methods

 The assessment exclusively targets grant-making foundations registered in the UK, excluding entities replenished by government funds like research councils.

-1. The foundations funding this project.
-The aim is not to criticise other foundations, but instead to improve the whole sector.
-The ‘Funders Group’ are assessed using the same criteria and process, as part of their own strategies for self-improvement.
+1. The foundations that fund this work.
+The ‘Funders Group’ are assessed using the same criteria and process, as part of their own strategies for self-improvement and to support change in the whole sector.

 3. A stratified random subset of other foundations.
-These are selected from:
+These are selected from UK Grantmaking.

-Those two give a list of 387 foundations.
-In the FPR sample, a fifth of the foundations are in the top quintile (by annual giving budget), a fifth in the second quintile, and so on.
+The selection gives a cohort of foundations that is consistent with previous years, with a fifth of the foundations are in the top quintile (by annual giving budget), a fifth in the second quintile, and so on.

 One non-charitable grant-making foundation, the Joseph Rowntree Reform Trust, is also included because it contributes funding to the FPR.
 It is assessed in exactly the same way as the charitable foundations.

-In response to feedback to the year 2021/22, foundations are offered the option to opt in to the FPR.
-Such foundations pay a small fee to cover the research work, their results are published, but they are removed from the main analysis to avoid the selection effect skewing the results.
+In response to feedback, foundations are offered the option to opt in to the FPR.
+Such foundations pay a small fee to cover the research work.
+Their results are published separately but alongside the main analysis to avoid the selection effect skewing the results.

 The method behind the rating

-1. Gathering the data – Data is gathered on the foundations using only publicly available information, specifically the foundations’ websites or the information provided on the relevant charity regulators’ websites (including the annual report).
+Data is gathered on the foundations using only publicly available information, specifically the foundations’ websites or the information provided on the relevant charity regulators’ websites (including the annual report).
 Each foundation is assessed twice by two independent researchers.
-If there are any discrepancies in the two scores these were resolved through discussion and searching for missed information.
+If there are any discrepancies in the two scores these are resolved through discussion and searching for missed information.
 The data is then sent to the foundations to check to ensure that it is accurate.

 Who carries out the assessment?